Paddlefish: Size

+The earliest known paddlefish, Protopsephurus, is much smaller than both recent species, reaching a maximum length of only 77 cm.
+Chinese paddlefish are the largest known paddlefish.
+It is often stated that the largest Chinese paddlefish measured 23 ft in length and was estimated to weigh several thousand pounds.
+However, this considerable length, reported by John Treadwell Nichols in 1943 as originating from a Chinese language publication by C. Ping in 1931, may be the result of a translation error.
+The last known individual of the species, a female caught in 2003, was one of the largest recorded individuals, measured to be 3.63 m long, with a body mass of approximately 200 kg.

 Though the American paddlefish ranks among the largest freshwater fishes in North America, it falls short of its Chinese cousin's impressive dimensions.
 American paddlefish commonly exceed 5 ft in length and 60 lb in weight.
 The largest specimen on record was speared in 1916 in Okoboji Lake, Iowa.
 (Note: "Okoboji Lake" could refer to either of two attached lakes: West Okoboji Lake and East Okoboji Lake.
 The source does not state which one is meant.)
 This fish measured 7 ft 1 in long with a girth of 45.5 in.
 According to a 1969 report by J.R.
 Harlan and E.B.
 Speaker in Iowa Fish and Fishing, it weighed over 198 lb.

-The world record paddlefish caught on rod and reel weighed 144 lb and measured 54.25 in long.
-Clinton Boldridge caught this fish in a 5-acre pond in Atchison County, Kansas on May 5, 2004.
-This record was broken twice in 2020.
-On June 28, an Oklahoma man caught a 146-pound paddlefish in Keystone Lake, west of Tulsa.
-Less than a month later on July 23, another Oklahoma angler caught a 151-pound, nearly 6-foot-long paddlefish in the same lake.